UPDATED MAR 13, 2020

-London’s East-West Cycle Superhighway from Tower Hill to Lancaster Gate is THE route to explore London’s Royal Parks and main attractions.
-The superhighway was designed to make getting across London easier for cyclists (oh, and horses, who have their own lane in some areas), so check out whether you can use it for your commute.
-You might find yourself zooming through St James’s, Hyde, or Regent’s Park on your way to work!
+London’s East-West Cycle Superhighway from Tower Hill to Lancaster Gate is the route to explore London’s Royal Parks and main attractions.
+The superhighway was designed to make getting across London easier for cyclists (and horses who have their own lane in some areas), so check out whether you can use it for your commute.
+You might find yourself zooming through St James’s, Hyde, or Regent’s Park on your way to work.

 The Tamsin Trail, looping around South West London’s Richmond Park, is one of the more popular tracks around.
 Whether you’re a Lycra-wearing speedster or a weekend cruiser, you’ll appreciate the acres of greenery, off-road tracks, historic buildings, and wildlife (in particular, the herds of free-roaming deer).
-You’re looking at 7.5 miles of relatively flat trail… with plenty of chances to stop for ice cream.
+You’re looking at about seven miles of relatively flat trail — and plenty of chances to stop for ice cream.

 If you prefer to get some speed going and not faff about with directions, race your way around the outer circle of one of London’s most admired parks.
 There are few traffic lights to slow you down, and there are even parts that are car-free (still, be safe!).
 A quick 2.5-mile loop will have you back to the start, where you can go again!

 We’d highly recommend exploring London by following these waterways.
 The Regent’s Canal and Hertford Union Canal link up with the River Thames and the Lee, respectively.
-You’ll pass communities of narrowboats on the canals, and there are plenty of cafés and bars on the Regent’s Canal path between Islington and Victoria Park.
-And although a little detached from London’s hustle and bustle, you shouldn’t expect the canals to be quiet.
+You’ll pass communities of narrowboats on the canals, and plenty of cafés and bars on the Regent’s Canal path between Islington and Victoria Park.
+Although it's a little detached from London’s hustle and bustle, you shouldn’t expect the canals to be quiet.
 With walkers, tourists, and other cyclists everywhere you look, it’s a cycle track to take at a slow pace lest someone, hopefully not you, end up in the water!

-The River Lea (26 miles long) meanders through the Queen Elizabeth Olympic Park and Hackney Marshes; follow it for as long as you like, or make your way through the other tracks in Lee Valley.
+At 26 miles, the Lee Valley Regional Park takes a long—and linear—meander through the Queen Elizabeth Olympic Park and Hackney Marshes.
+Follow it for as long as you like, or make your way through the other tracks in Lee Valley Regional Park.
 You could make a day of it, too — take to the facilities at Lee Valley for tennis, boating, and even whitewater rafting.
-Fitt Tip: You can hire bikes of all sizes at Lee Valley.
+Fitt Tip: you can hire bikes of all sizes at Lee Valley.

 You'll find swimming ponds and sweeping views of London when riding in Hampstead Heath.
 The London Overground provides bicycle-friendly access to this North London estate.
 Although there are tempting shops and pubs just outside Hampstead Heath Station, you should really save food for after the ride as there are a few challenging hills in the park.
 Some tracks are pedestrian-only, and you'll need to keep the speed down in certain areas, but when you’re surrounded by nature and out of Central London, why rush?